Careers360 Logo

 The design of the small intestine is such that it provides the maximum area for the absorption of digested food and its transportation to different parts of our body through blood vessels.

-For these purposes the inner lining of small intestine has finger like projections called villi providing a large surface area for absorption and the small intestine is supplied richly with blood vessels for the efficient transportation of the absorbed food.
+For these purposes, the inner lining of the small intestine has finger-like projections called villi providing a large surface area for absorption and the small intestine is supplied richly with blood vessels for the efficient transportation of the absorbed food.

 Q. 1.
-What advantage over an aquatic organism does a terrestrial organism have with regard to obtaining oxygen for respiration?
+What advantage over an aquatic organism does a terrestrial organism have in obtaining oxygen for respiration?

 Answer:

-Terrestrial organisms breathe in Oxygen for respiration directly from the environment as opposed to the aquatic organisms who have to use oxygen dissolved in water.
+Terrestrial organisms breathe in oxygen for respiration directly from the environment as opposed to the aquatic organisms which have to use oxygen dissolved in water.

 The concentration of dissolved oxygen in water is much lesser than that present in the air and therefore aquatic organisms have to have a much faster breathing rate than terrestrial organisms for the sufficient supply of oxygen.